 Note that while child support is determined by the court based on the above guidelines, parents may make agreements for additional expenses, such as school fees, travel expenses, uncovered medical bills, and extras like auto insurance as kids get older.
 Child support payments are designed to cover the basic needs of children, but there may naturally be other expenses, and parents may need to divide these separately to ensure shared financial responsibility.

-The court recognizes that circumstances may change that could warrant a modification of an existing order.
+The Colorado courthouse recognizes that circumstances may change that could warrant a modification of existing child support orders.

-For instance, either parent may seek to request a review of an order because:
+For instance, either parent may seek to request a review of child support orders because:

 - the child has emancipated (left home) and is no longer living with the person receiving payment;